daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 You can log in to RStudio with any user/password that are available on the droplet.
 For example, I would log in with username `dean` and my password.
 If you want to let your friend Joe have access to your RStudio, you can create a new user for them with `adduser joe`.

-Go ahead and play around in R a bit, to make sure it works fine.
+Go ahead and play around in RStudio a bit to make sure it works fine.
 I usually like to try out a `ggplot2` function, to ensure that graphics are working properly.

 # Step 8: Install Shiny Server {#install-shiny}

-You can safely skip this step if you don't use `shiny` and aren't interested in being able to host Shiny apps yourself. **But** don't forget that Shiny Server can also be used to host Rmarkdown files, not just shiny apps.
+You can safely skip this step if you don't use Shiny and aren't interested in being able to host Shiny apps yourself. **But** don't forget that Shiny Server can also be used to host Rmarkdown files, not just shiny apps.
 This means that even if you don't develop shiny apps you might still have a use for Shiny Server if you want to host interactive Rmarkdown documents.

 To install Shiny Server, first install the `shiny` package: